 Similarities and differences between NHS and private therapy work.

-The most recent meeting took place on 25th July 2018 and the focus for this was on sharing highlights from ACAT’s conference in Keele earlier in the month.
+The fourth meeting took place on 25th July 2018 and the focus for this was on sharing highlights from ACAT’s conference in Keele earlier in the month.

 We’ll update this page as more Café CAT events take place.
 In the meantime you can catch up on any tweets about the meetings on the Twitter hashtag #CafeCatalyse.